pathne/projet7/outil_de_veille/README.md

 # Outil de Veille

+Last update: 27/06/2023

 ## Source of information and method

 This document use google search to obtain most relevant pages for a specific subject.
 It uses the following development related websites:

 - [dev.to](https://dev.to)
 - [stack overflow](https://stackoverflow.com/)

+Every month this document is read and the search query links are clicked.
+If something new appear, the relevant articles are read and this document updated.

 ## Front End